MetOffice/ngmo-environments/environments/aifs/README.md

 # AIFS use environment

-Contains all dependencies required for preparation of ICs, running and postprocessing with AIFS
+Contains all dependencies required for preparation of ICs, running and postprocessing with AIFS.

+It is recommended to build the container in the dx2 project to facilitate running the aifs scripts without changing project.

 ## Testing the environment